 What is a bone density test?

-This measurement tells the doctor whether there is decreased bone mass, a condition in which bones are more brittle and prone to break or fracture easily.
+This measurement tells the healthcare provider whether there is decreased bone mass.
+This is a condition in which bones are more brittle and prone to break or fracture easily.

-A bone density test is used mainly to diagnose osteoporosis and determine your fracture risk.
-The testing procedure typically measures the bone density of the bones of the spine, pelvis, lower arm, and thigh.
-Portable testing may use the radius (one of the two bones of the lower arm), wrist, fingers, or heel for testing, but is not as precise as the non-portable methods because only one bone site is tested.
+A bone density test is used mainly to diagnose osteopenia and osteoporosis.
+It is also used to determine your future fracture risk.
+The testing procedure typically measures the bone density of the bones of the spine, lower arm, and hip.
+Portable testing may use the radius (one of the two bones of the lower arm), wrist, fingers, or heel for testing, but is not as precise as the nonportable methods because only one bone site is tested.

 Bone density test results

 A bone density test determines the bone mineral density (BMD).
-Your BMD is compared to two norms--healthy young adults (your T-score) and age-matched (your Z-score).
+Your BMD is compared to two norms—healthy young adults (your T-score) and age-matched adults (your Z-score).

 First, your BMD result is compared with the BMD results from healthy 25- to 35-year-old adults of your same sex and ethnicity.
 The standard deviation (SD) is the difference between your BMD and that of the healthy young adults.
 This result is your T-score.
 Positive T-scores indicate the bone is stronger than normal; negative T-scores indicate the bone is weaker than normal.

 According to the World Health Organization, osteoporosis is defined based on the following bone density levels: